Observation of angular momentum transfer among crystal lattice modes: Table of Contents

-where $\varphi_1(\omega)=(\omega n_1(\omega) d_1)/c_\text{o}$ with $d_1$ = \SI{1}{nm}.
+where $\varphi_1(\omega)=(\omega n_1(\omega) d_1)/c_\text{o}$ with $d_1$ = 1~nm.

 Therefore, using this iterative approach, we reduce the model’s complexity and derive the THz transmission function $T_{\text{total}}(\omega)$ in terms of only Fresnel coefficients and phase factors.
-The calculated THz transmission function of \ch{Bi2Se3}, presented in Extended Data Fig.~1d, is determined by
+The calculated THz transmission function of $\text{Bi}_2\text{Se}_3$, presented in Extended Data Fig.~1d, is determined by

-To model the \ch{Bi2Se3} measured transmission function obtained from the windowed time-domain EOS traces (see Extended Data Fig. 1f), we keep only the contribution from the fundamental transmitted THz pulse by retaining only the numerators in $T_{\text{total}}(\omega)$ and $T_{\text{sapph}}(\omega)$.
+To model the $\text{Bi}_2\text{Se}_3$ measured transmittance obtained from the windowed time-domain EOS traces (see Extended Data Fig.~1f), we keep only the contribution from the fundamental transmitted THz pulse by retaining only the numerators in $T_{\text{total}}(\omega)$ and $T_{\text{sapph}}(\omega)$.
 The sample and substrate transmission functions therefore take the form